Split Pea Soup

 - In a Dutch oven, combine all of the ingredients; bring to a boil.
 Reduce heat; leaving cover ajar, simmer for 3 hours, stirring occasionally.

 - Discard bay leaf.
-Remove the ham hocks; when cool enough to handle, cut meat into bite-size pieces.
+Remove the ham hocks; when cool enough to handle, cut meat into bite-sized pieces.
 Return meat to the soup and heat through.
-Yield: 6-8 servings (2 quarts).

 This recipe is very forgiving when it comes to spices.
 I used Italian Seasoning in lieu of the oregano and added some Season-all.
 I also only made half the recipe.
 Note, it takes longer than shown in the heading.
 If you read the instructions, it shows several hours of boiling.
 I boiled the ham hock and liquid for several hours and then cut up the hock and proceeded with the recipe.
 I would definitely make it again.